rgrannell1/kea/README.md

 functions like Map, Fold, Select, Iterate, but there are also many functions not commonly found in other libraries.

-These functions are *partially appliable*; you don't have to give a function all its arguments at once.
+These functions are *partially applicable*; you don't have to give a function all its arguments at once.
 You can specialise general functions - like isMatch, which tests if a string matches a regexp - for a specific use, like testing if a string matches the pattern 'face'.
 Partial application lets you reuse code & avoid throwaway anonymous functions.